AwsGeek/mlbot-hamburg/lab3/README.md

 ## Task 2: Update the IAM role
 Update the IAM role to allow invocation of the **mlclassify* Lambda function
-1. Browse to the AWS IAM console to edit the **mlbot** IAM role: https://console.aws.amazon.com/iam/home#/roles/mlbot
+1. Browse to the AWS IAM console to edit the **mlbot** IAM role: https://console.aws.amazon.com/iam/home#/roles/mlbot-handler
 2. Click on the **Add inline policy** button

 <p align="center"><img src="images/lab2-update-iam-1.jpg"></p>

 3. Click on the **JSON** tab and replace the existing policy with the following.
-Include the ARN of your **mldetect** Lambda function:
+Include the ARN of your **mlbot-detect** and **mlbot-classify** Lambda functions:

 ```
 {